 Ms. Mercorella has warned the government against being overly prescriptive when revising rental laws.
 She thinks the measures need to strike a good balance between protecting tenants and enticing investors to remain in Queensland.
 Ms. Mercorella warns that ignoring the importance of property investors could have disastrous effects on the rental sector in the state.

 As a result, it’s safe to say that neither Ms. Wade nor Ms. Mercorella approve of the state government’s new rental reform regulations.
-They contend that these regulations could have a significant negative impact on the state’s rental market and all property management Brisbane firms as it will undermine property investors’ confidence in Queensland.
+They contend that these regulations could have a significant negative impact on the state’s rental market and all property management firms in Brisbane, as they will undermine property investors’ confidence in Queensland.
 They advocate for reforming the state’s rental laws in a way that is both thoughtful and balanced, protecting renters’ rights while also acknowledging the role of property investors.

 Locate Property’s Suzana Wade predicts that renting in Brisbane is about to get even harder with record rent increases over the next 12 months.
-Tenants throughout the country have another rough year ahead of them as rental costs continue to rise, as seen by recent statistics from PropTrack.
+According to recent PropTrack statistics, tenants across the nation have another challenging year ahead of them as rental costs rise.
 According to the data, rentals across the country have increased by 2 percent in the first quarter, to a median of $500 per week.